Margin Requirement: How Collateral Defines Your Risk

 2. Close one or several positions

-The most common solution to this problem is to add more capital or to close out some positions.
+The most common response is to add more capital or to close out some positions.

-The use of a margin call calculator can help you avoid warning calls by calculating at what price your warning will occur.
+The margin call calculator can help anticipate warning calls by calculating at what price the margin call will occur.

-Margin requirements can be different depending on the type of asset and market you trade.
-Forex, stocks, futures, options, financial spread betting, and crypto all have different frameworks.
+Margin requirements differ depending on the asset class and market.
+Forex, stocks, futures, options, financial spread betting, and crypto all operate under different frameworks.

-In forex and crypto, for example, higher leverage ratios are offered and this means that a much lower required balance is put in place.
+In forex and crypto, higher leverage ratios are offered, and this means a much lower required balance is put in place.

-In stock trading with leverage, the ratios tend to be much lower and therefore traders are asked to deposit more money as risk capital.
+In stock trading with leverage, the ratios tend to be much lower and therefore traders are required to deposit more as risk capital.

 Different regulations to control margin requirements have been put in place by various government agencies such as the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Financial Conduct Authority (FCA), and the Commodity Futures Trading Commission (CFTC).